TShippen/zotero-adobe-ocr-plugin/README.md

 ### Disclosure of Generative AI Use

 This project was created with assistance from Generative AI, specifically Claude Code.
-As the author, I don't consider the way that Claude Code was used to be "vibe coding", but want to be transparent about its use in this project.
-Code that I contribute to this project in the future bears this same disclaimer unless otherwise noted.
+I don't consider the way that Claude Code was used to be "vibe coding", but want to be transparent about its use in this project.
+My future contributions to this project bear this same disclaimer unless otherwise noted.

 ### Use of Adobe REST API

-This plugin is an independent, third-party project.
-It is not affiliated with, endorsed by, or supported by Adobe.
+**This plugin is an independent, third-party project.
+It is not affiliated with, endorsed by, or supported by Adobe.**

 OCR processing is performed by Adobe's cloud service.
 When you use this plugin, your PDF files are uploaded to Adobe's servers.
 Refer to [Adobe's terms of service](https://www.adobe.com/legal/terms.html) for their data handling policies.